KeesCBakker/Strongly-Typed-Events-for-TypeScript/documentation/HowToUseInNodeJs.md

 }
 ```
 ## Exposed classes and methods

-The following stuff is exposed through the module exports:
+The following objects are exposed through the module exports:

 ```
     createEventDispatcher: <TSender, TArgs>() => EventDispatcher<TSender, TArgs>;